Last updated 2/20/21

 Be aware that ACX and Audible will not send the audio files to you.
 You would need to download them from your ACX Dashboard.
 Go to Completed Projects, select the book, choose Produce Audiobook tab, and download each file by pressing Download on the right side.

 The cure for the ACX 7-year itch is available to you at the BEGINNING of the project: decide to pay the narrator per finished hour (PFH) instead of using an RS or RS+ contract.

 When you pay a PFH rate at the outset, you can select non-exclusive distribution on ACX and then immediately distribute your audiobook to other platforms, including those that offer your audiobook to libraries.
-You also have the option of exclusive distribution for the first year and then changing to non-exclusive distribution as early as year two.
+You also have the option of exclusive distribution for the first year and then changing to non-exclusive distribution as early as the 91st day.